- Differentiate between downward, upward, horizontal, diagonal, and external communication flows

 Little Joe’s Auto: External Communication

-The last thing Frances does before he hands the keys to his customers is to affix a Little Joe’s Auto license plate frame to the front and back of the Sonata.
+The last thing Francis does before he hands the keys to his customers is to affix a Little Joe’s Auto license plate frame to the front and back of the Sonata.
 Now everyone who sees his customers driving their new car will know where they bought it.
 He hopes this sale will generate more business for himself and the dealership, so along with the keys to the car, he gives them several business cards and a coupon for a free oil change.
-At 2:30, Frances waves good-bye to his customers as they drive their new Sonata off the lot.
+At 2:30, Francis waves good-bye to his customers as they drive their new Sonata off the lot.

 In order to close this deal, the communication at Little Joe’s Auto has flowed in every direction—upward, downward, horizontally, diagonally, and externally.